inthar-raven/delta/README.md

 ## Technical Notes

-- Delta values are relative to the first interval's frequency difference (which is always normalized to 1)
 - The least-squares error formula follows the methodology described in the [Xenharmonic Wiki article](https://en.xen.wiki/w/Delta-rational_chord)
 - All calculations use standard equal temperament cents (1200 cents = octave = frequency ratio of 2)